MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/build-dynamic-lean-configuration-manager.md

 Once those collections are set up, you can use them e.g. to publish applications which allow users to initiate an [update channel change](../change-update-channels.md#change-the-update-channel-with-configuration-manager) for themselves.
 Or make it a required deployment, in case you want to switch away from an update channel completely.
 E.g. when moving from [Semi-Annual Enterprise Channel (Preview)](../overview-update-channels.md#preview-upcoming-new-features-of-semi-annual-enterprise-channel) (SAEC-P) and [Semi-Annual Enterprise Channel](../overview-update-channels.md#semi-annual-enterprise-channel-overview) to [Monthly Enterprise Channel](../overview-update-channels.md#monthly-enterprise-channel-overview).

+**Deploy an application that allows a user to revert from, for example, Monthly Enterprise Channel to Semi-Annual Enterprise Channel in case there are problems.
+If your devices are receiving updates from the Office CDN, you can use the same approach as described previously.
+If you manage updates by using Configuration Manager, you must offer a reinstall of Microsoft 365 Apps to users, because Configuration Manager [can't perform a downgrade](../change-update-channels.md#considerations-when-changing-channels) for the installed build version.**

 Here is how to implement these collections:

 1. Navigate to **Assets and Compliance**, select **Device Collections** and then **Create Device Collection** on the **Home** menu.